 When comparing the simulations with the different forms of the initial noise (run at the same resolution and $\M$), we generally do not find strong differences or trends with the noise pattern.
-For $\M=6,9$ the qualitative behavior of the simulations remains the same, although as we alluded to in \S\ref{sect:other-M9},\ref{sect:dom_modes}, the detailed outcomes of individual simulations are stochastic.
+For $\M=6,9$ the qualitative behavior of the simulations remains the same, although, as we alluded to in \S\ref{sect:other-M9},\ref{sect:dom_modes}, the detailed outcomes of individual simulations are stochastic.
 And all $\M=12$ runs are similar to one another even at the quantitative level, see \S\ref{sect:M=12}.

 Resolution has a more substantial effect on our results.
-For $\M=9$ it affects dominant azimuthal wavenumber $m$ of the modes that we observe, with $m$ increasing with resolution.
+For $\M=9$ it affects azimuthal wavenumber $m$ of the dominant modes, with $m$ increasing with resolution.
 For example, in simulations with the same block random initial condition ``r.a", we find that the dominant lower mode has $m=7$ at lowest resolution ($2048\times 2048$), increasing to $m=19$ in the fiducial resolution ($4096\times 4096$) case, and reaches $m=26$ at the highest resolution ($8192\times 8192$).
 The transitions between the different types of modes described in \S\ref{sect:fiducialM=9} are captured quite reliably between the high and fiducial resolution cases, suggesting that their results are converged at least at the qualitative level, but less so at the lowest resolution.

 The dependence on resolution is stronger in the $\M=6$ simulations.
-In particular, high resolution ($2048\times 2048$) $\M=6$ runs demonstrate the early development of the low-$m$ ($m=2,3$) resonant modes, typically around $t/2\pi=200$.
-At the same time, the low resolution ($1024\times 1024$) runs either do not show these modes at all for the duration of the simulation, or exhibit them very late.
+In particular, high resolution ($2048\times 2048$) $\M=6$ runs demonstrate the early development of the low-$m$ ($m=2,3$) resonant modes, typically around $t/2\pi=200$, while the low resolution ($1024\times 1024$) runs either do not show these modes at all, or exhibit them very late.
 Thus, high resolution is clearly necessary for revealing important features of the BLs with low $\M$.